Welcome to Trinity School for Children

 Trinity School for Children was established in 1999 as a charter school in the Hillsborough County School District in the state of Florida.
 Our goal was to replicate the laboratory school at Bank Street College of Education, New York completely serving infants through students in the Eighth Grade.

-With the goal of replication, Dr. Madeline O'Dea, a Bank Street College of Education graduate, Founder, Chief Educational Officer, Principal and along with a group of thirteen parents and teachers came together to create an open-enrollment elementary school with a philosophy based on the developmental-interaction approach.
+With the goal of replication, Dr. Madeline O'Dea, a Bank Street College of Education graduate and now the President Emeritus, along with a group of thirteen parents and teachers, came together to create an open-enrollment elementary school with a philosophy based on the developmental-interaction approach.
 These Founders were dedicated to creating a school rich in culture and diversity, be an extension of the home.While this seemed like a pipe dream to many, Trinity School for Children opened its doors on August 12, 1999 with 211 students aged three to nine.
 By the third year, Trinity expanded its grades and served 435 students.
 Today, Dr. O'Dea and Trinity's Founders' dream is a reality.
 Today, we enjoy an enrollment of more than 1,000 students and look forward toward many more years of success.

 What potentialities in human beings - children, teachers and ourselves - do we want to see develop?

 - A zest for living that comes from taking in the world with all five senses alert

 - Lively intellectual curiosities that turn the world into an exciting laboratory and keep one ever a learner

 - Flexibility when confronted with change and ability to relinquish patterns that no longer fit the present

 - The courage to work, unafraid and efficiently, in a world of new needs, new problems and new ideas

 - Gentleness combined with justice in passing judgments on other human beings